 # Basic Random Number Generation

-srand(int) is used to seed the pseudo-random number generator.
-Each time rand() is seeded wih the same seed, it must produce the same sequence of values.
-It should only be seeded once before calling rand().
-It should not be repeatedly seeded, or reseeded every time you wish to generate a new batch of pseudo-random numbers.
+is seeded wih the same seed, it must produce the same sequence of values.
+It should only be seeded once before calling rand()

-Standard practice is to use the result of time(NULL) as a seed.
+as a seed.
 If your random number generator requires to have a deterministic sequence, you can seed the generator with the same value on each program start.
 This is generally not required for release code, but is useful in debug runs to make bugs reproducible.

-It is advised to always seed the generator, if not seeded, it behaves as if it was seeded with srand(1).
+It is advised to always seed the generator, if not seeded, it behaves as if it was seeded with srand(1)

 Possible output: